 The park entrance has a GPS-friendly address: 3488 Main St, Brewster, MA.

 There is a FRIDAY pre-race procedure and a SATURDAY pre-race procedure.
 They are different!

 FRIDAY EVENING.
 From 4:30 until 6pm: enter the park and drive straight for three miles to Area 6.
 Here you can pick up your race packet (or register if you haven’t already).
 You will be instructed as to where to drop off your bike and your paddleboard.
 Staff will be camping overnight on both the paddleboard beach and at the bike racks, as a security measure.

 Those who dropped off gear Friday evening: proceed to Area 6.

 Those who did not: you’ll want to arrive at least 90 minutes prior to the 8am start.
-(Staff will be on location starting at 6am.)
+(Staff will be on location starting at 6:30am.)
 As soon as you enter the park, make a right turn into the main parking lot.
 You should see our tent.
-Pick up your packet (or register) and you will be instructed as to where to go next: three stops.
-(Don’t worry, you’ll only have to drive to one location at the end of the event to pick up all your gear.)
+Pick up your packet (or register) and you will be instructed as to where to go next: two stops.
 You will then park in the two lots at the entrance to Area 6 (same location as Gut Checks in the past), near both the start and finish lines.